dherv/job-hike/PROCESS.md

 ## json-server

+Pros:
+- really easy and fast setup
+- can be used with faker
 Cons:
-- actual urls so cant be use at db layer
+- actual urls so cant be use at db layer, only fetch layer

-## sqlite
+## sqlite (with prisma)
 Pros:
-- easy setup and fast
+- easy setup and fast. a bit more than json-server
 - promise included
 - close to actual db
 - persistent